developmentAC/rinfomaid/README.md

 [![MIT Licence](https://img.shields.io/bower/l/bootstrap)](https://opensource.org/licenses/MIT)

 The **RinfoMaid** is a Rust command-line tool that interacts with the Ollama API to generate text using AI models.
 The program can either take a prompt from the command line, a prompt file, or ask the user to enter a prompt.
 It then sends the prompt to the Ollama API and retrieves a generated response, which is saved to a specified output file in markdown format.
+This project is a learning tool for programming in Rust.
 Cool, right?

 ## Table of Contents